Feeling Lost in Class? How to Refocus

 One of the most common reasons students start to feel lost in class is simply because they keep zoning out.
 Many college classes are interesting, but others can be a total drag, especially if you’re trying to stay awake for a two-hour lecture.

-One huge thing students should avoid in class is technological distractions: text messages, instant messages, email messages.
+To help stay focused, students should avoid technological distractions: text messages, instant messages, email messages.
 All of these are surefire ways to get lost during lectures, and they all can wait until after class.

 If you still find yourself getting lost, try taking notes by hand (a personal trick of mine) – it requires more physical and mental attention than blindly typing and staring at a computer screen.